StunlockStudios/battlerite-docs/source/authorization/authorization.rst

 Authorization
 =============

-We require a JSON Web Token `JWT <https://jwt.io/>`_. be sent along with your request via the Authorization header.
+We require that a JSON Web Token `JWT <https://jwt.io/>`_ be sent along with your request via the Authorization header.
+There's no need to create JWTs manually, they will be created for you when you register for the API - `Register Here! <https://developer.battlerite.com>`_

 JWTs are passed as bearer tokens in the Authorization header, and look like the following:

-Authorization: <Enter your API Key>
+``Authorization: <Enter your API Key>``

-There's no need to create JWTs manually, they will be created for you when you register for the API - `Register Here! <https://developer.battlerite.com>`_.
 In some cases an X-API-KEY will give you more access to information, and in all cases it means that you are operating under a per-token rate limit.

 To specify the Headers, use this code:

 **Shell**

+With shell, you can just pass the correct header with each request

 .. code-block:: shell

-  # With shell, you can just pass the correct header with each request
   curl "<endpoint-url>" \
   -H "Authorization: <api-key>"
   -H "Accept: application/vnd.api+json"

 **Java**